Glumboi/EZPerformanceMonitor/README.md

 # EZPerformanceMonitor
-An easy little tool that lets you monitor you're ram, cpu and gpu usage written in C# Winforms .NET Framework 4.8
+An easy little tool that lets you monitor you're ram, cpu and gpu usage written in C#, Winforms, .NET Framework 4.8

 # Image of the GUI
 ![alt text](https://i.ibb.co/4JMXCvs/Screenshot-2022-06-02-185821.png)